 2013 Imax renovation process on YouTube.

 The auditorium after the old floor was dug out and the new floor poured.
 Thanks to Wendell Benedetti for his July 2013 photo, originally appearing on the LAHTF Facebook page.
 The Los Angeles Historic Theatre Foundation documented the renovation process and consulted with the owners and architects.
-More on the organization: www.lahtf.org
+More about the organization: www.lahtf.org

-A July 2013 Curbed L.A. story on the makeover had a construction update and also included photos of the new floor configuration.
+A July 2013 Curbed L.A. story on the makeover had a construction update.
 The L.A.
 Times ran an August 6 story discussing the reopening.
 Variety ran a September 2013 article discussing the changes wrought by the renovation.
-Curbed L.A. had a September 19 article and photos about the reopening.
+Curbed L.A. had a September 19 article about the reopening.
+There are many construction photos to see on our recent auditorium views page.
+The theatre reopened in September 2013 with the Imax digital 3-D version of "The Wizard of Oz."

 At the time of the reopening the rebuilt two-level booth